elphinhote/Fantastic-Four-Day-Planner/README.md

  <br>

  <h1> TO-DO </h1>
-The todo app is designed to plan the user day.
-Once they have opened the app they can add,remove and update the todo list.once the user has input the plan they can delete it and add a new day plan and also update that same stuff again.
+The todo app is designed to plan the user's day.
+Once they have opened the app they can add,remove and update the todo list.
+Once the user has input the todo they can delete it and add a new day plan and also update the same stuff again.

 <br>
 <br>